Frexsim/c64helperscriptsforaseprite/readme.md

 When editing, colors get automatically checked and replaced if they don't work, set the background color and start drawing pixels.
 Known bugs:
 * Undo crashes Aseprite.
-* Cells without background color allows for 4 colors instead of 3.

 ## Export Koala